DataSF/datasf.github.io/_drafts/introduction-to-excel.md

 ---
 layout: course
 title: Introduction to Excel
-description: "This classroom based workshop is the first in a series of workshops on Excel offered by the Data Academy.   \n\nIt assumes no prior experience with the program."
+description: This classroom based workshop is the first in a series of workshops on Excel offered by the Data Academy.
 prerequisites: None
 length: 2
 series: